 Want to know what life's like working in Lifestyle PR?

+But is Lifestyle PR as good as it sounds?
 For this episode, I chat with Allira Carroll who owns and runs a lifestyle PR agency in Sydney, Tonic PR.
 We cover what makes lifestyle PR such a fun sector to work in, what she looks for when hiring someone in PR, how much money you are likely to earn plus offers her advice to anyone wanting to make their mark in this industry.

 “You need to have the right attitude to succeed in PR.
 Be positive, be hungry to learn, be curious and above all, have a desire to improve”